 From a young age, I was fascinated with teaching, with helping, with wanting people to see their inherent strengths and worthiness.
 From the playground bullies I was determined to ‘uplift’ to the underdogs on my sports teams, I always wanted people to know that they were doing okay.

-And now, as I’ve grown into my identity and understand the empathetic parts of my soul, I’ve realized that some people are just born to nurture others.
+And now, as I’ve grown into my identity and understand the empathetic parts of my soul, I’ve realised that some people are just born to nurture others.

 And that’s something to celebrate, not be ashamed of.